diveshuttam/termicoder_beta/README.md

 completely does away with `exec` and `eval` calls.
 And implements `Judges`, `Problems` and `Contests` as classes instead of modules.

-There is an abstract class `Judge` which is used to dispatch operations to a particular judges through `Judge Factory`.
-Developers can subclass and implement the `Judge` class externally and attach their module to setup tool entry-point `termicoder.judge_plugins`.
+There is an abstract class `Judge` which is used to dispatch operations to a particular judge instance through `Judge Factory`.
+Developers can subclass and implement the `Judge` class externally and attach their module to setup tool entry-point - `termicoder.judge_plugins`.

 Termicoder dynamically loads these judges and dispatches the operations.
 Complete documentation for writing judge-plugins and the UML design docs for termicoder would be available soon.
 By then you can look at the `judge/codechef` implementation in the repo to see an example implementation .
 See setup.py for seeing how to subscribe to entry point `termicoder.judge_plugins`.